Overview on Renewing Your Canadian Permanent Resident Card

 - a certified copy of a provincial document bearing the new name such as a driver’s license, health card, or provincial photo ID card

 - a copy of your Record of Landing .
-If you do not have your Record of Landing, you must apply for a Verification of Status document (link) to change your name on your PR Card
+If you do not have your Record of Landing, you must apply for a Verification of Status document (link) to change your name on your PR Card.

-Please visit https://services3.cic.gc.ca/ecas/?app=ecas&lang=en where you can check the status of your application.
+Please visit https://services3.IRCC.gc.ca/ecas/?app=ecas&lang=en where you can check the status of your application.
 You must have the following information to check the status of your application online: